SenseNet/sncom-resources/_posts/2018-03-05-complex-patch.md

 ---

-In most cases executing a [sensenet ECM patch](/_posts/2018-02-14-install-patch) is easy: download-execute-forget.
+In most cases executing a [sensenet patch](/_posts/2018-02-14-install-patch) is easy: download-execute-forget.
 There are cases however when because of API or content changes this requires a bit more attention.
 In this post we will go through a process like this.

 ---